Supporting a Loved One with Mental Health Issues: Dos and Don’ts

 One of the most important things you can do as a support system is to listen actively and attentively to your loved one.
 Allow them to express their feelings, thoughts, and concerns without interruption or judgment.
 By providing a non-judgmental space for them to open up, you can make them feel heard and validated, which can be incredibly empowering and comforting.

-See also The Impact of Substance Abuse on Mental Health
+See also Tower of Healing: A Mental Health Center

 Offer Emotional Support